 - The new Jeep Renegade 4xe is connected, electrified, fun to drive and packed with technology

-- Renegade 4xe can be driven on 100% electric thanks to a 11.4 kWh battery paired with a 60hp electric motor, to ensure a range of 26mph and zero tailpipe emissions in full-electric mode*
+- Renegade 4xe can be driven on 100% electric thanks to a 11.4 kWh battery paired with a 60hp electric motor, to ensure a range of 26 miles and zero tailpipe emissions in full-electric mode*

 - With two electric motors featuring Powerloop, all-wheel drive is always available to tackle extended off-road adventures on extreme terrain

 - Renegade 4xe reaches a top speed of 124mph, returns 123-134mpg and emits less than 50g/km of CO2 in hybrid mode*

 - Available in a choice of three trim levels and two power outputs

 - The Renegade 4xe will be in showrooms in September with prices starting from £32,600 OTR

 With its most recent step into the world of electrification, the Jeep plug-in hybrid propulsion solution is capable of enhancing the legendary off-road capability of its line-up of SUVs, starting with the Renegade 4xe plug-in hybrid.
 This latest evolution of Jeep® fully reflects its core values of freedom, adventure, authenticity and passion.